What is a Fallback Action?

 2. Locate the specific action in the workflow (e.g., Friendly Reminder day 15).

-3. On the right-hand side of that action, click the dropdown arrow.
+3. Click the dropdown arrow on the right-hand side of that action.

 4. Select Add Fallback.

-6. Select Action Type: Choose the alternative method (e.g., Send SMS, Letter of Demand, etc.).
+6. Select an Action Type — choose the alternative delivery method (e.g., Send SMS, Letter of Demand).

-7. Scroll to the bottom and select the specific template you wish to use for this fallback.
+7. Scroll to the bottom and select the specific template to use for this fallback.

 8. Click Save.

-The Fallback Action will now be successfully set up and visible beneath your primary action.
+The Fallback Action will now be set up and visible beneath your primary action in the workflow.

-• Main Account Holder Priority: If communication to the main account holder fails, the entire action shows as Failed, even if other recipients received it.
+• Main account holder priority: If communication to the main account holder fails, the entire action shows as Failed — even if other recipients received it successfully.

-• Partial Success: If the main account holder receives the message but others don't, the action shows as Successful.
+• Partial success: If the main account holder receives the message but other recipients do not, the action shows as Successful.

-• Note: This Global Rule is overridden once a Fallback Action is implemented.
+• Important: The Global Rule is overridden once a Fallback Action is implemented, at which point individual recipient tracking applies instead.

 • Related Articles